 This subject focuses on the importance of being physically active in conjunction with living a healthy lifestyle.
 It encourages the participation in many forms of physical activity and the development of motor skills, movement competence, physical fitness and sport education.

 Students in Grade P-6 participate in one 45-60 minute lesson each week with Leah Simpson, as well as regular morning fitness sessions and a weekly afternoon sport activity for Grades 3-6.

 Students progress from being able to perform a range of basic motor skills and minor games involving simple rules, to the performance of complex movement patterns, major games and team strategies.
 The main focus of each lesson is on skill development, building positive relationships and learning to work as part of a team.

-All students in Grade P-6 receive one 60 minute science lesson per week with Odile Oliver.
+ll students in Grade P-6 receive one 60 minute science lesson per week with Sue Gilbert.
 Children are encouraged to be curious about the world we live in and beyond.
 Most sessions involve ‘hands on’ investigations and simple experiments designed to stimulate their natural curiosity, wonder and questioning about their world.